March 10, 2024Beauty & Wellness

 Direct‑to‑consumer brands set expectations—but professional settings deliver the consistency and outcomes clients can't achieve at home.
 Differentiation comes from protocol design, room readiness, and a procurement backbone that never leaves teams improvising.

-10) White‑Label Opportunities
+10) White-Label Growth

 White‑label lines let clinics extend brand experience beyond the appointment.
 JMS Connections can help evaluate items that are ideal for private label, manage timelines and MOQs, and keep packaging clean and compliant.